Caitlin's Way: Secondary characters

 Will Findlay is Caitlin's main love interest and a misunderstood bad boy.
 He is introduced in "The Present Part 1".
 He and Caitlin share a lot in common (loss of a parent, moved around a lot, etc.) His mother, Sarah is a mean snob that often neglects Will.
 Will has a new horse named Sinbad.
-Will dated Taylor for a little while to get back at Caitlin for doing the right thing after they ruined Eric's crop when Will talked Caitlin into skipping Summer school after she failed math.
+Will dated Taylor for a little while to get back at Caitlin for doing the right thing after they ruined Eric's crop when Will talked Caitlin into skipping summer school after she failed math.
 Will's best subject in school is math.
 Caitlin helped Will change after his motorcycle accident when he admitted to her that he'd hurt Sarah emotionally to get back at her for not being there for him.
 In "Burned," Caitlin and Will kiss for the first time.
-Due to the series being cancelled after 3 seasons, we'll never know if Caitlin and Will became a couple.